MuhammadTalha011/CognoRise-Infotech/Task-2 Currency Converter/README.md

 - **Responsive Design**: Fully responsive layout using CSS Flexbox and Grid for a seamless experience on any device.
 - **Interactive UI**: User-friendly form to input amounts, select currencies, and display conversion results.
 - **Reset Option**: Easily reset the form to make new conversions.
-- **Secure Platform**: Ensures data privacy and provides a secure environment for currency conversions.

 ## Installation